Chief factors in Polish groups: Generalized direct products

 \subsection{Local direct products and powers}

-We conclude this section by defining a natural group-forming operation that gives topological groups that are often quasi-products but not direct products or sums.
+We conclude this section by defining a natural group-forming operation, the \defbold{local direct product} (also known as the \defbold{restricted product}), that gives topological groups that are often quasi-products but not direct products or sums.
+(The idea is well-known; see for example \cite[Chapter 7 \S 1]{La13}.)
 For a set $I$, we denote the collection of finite subsets of $I$ by $P_f(I)$.